8 checkpoints to create success for your digital projects

-With the purpose, strategy, prime mover, and the right team in place, you now need the right tools and technologies to unlock the full skills and potential of your teammates.
+With the purpose, strategy, prime mover, the right team, and agile work processes in place, you now need the right tools and technologies to unlock the full skills and potential of your teammates.
 To achieve this, you must ensure that you have a flexible platform with the right kinds of technologies that motivate rather than frustrate them.

 In a new platform you should look for modern technology, flexibility, scalability, functionality, support for modern development methods, agility, and the possibility for continuous deployment.

 Having the right platform and tools are paramount for making your coworkers both happy and effective.
-For instance, you wouldn't want your developers to consider their own effectivity rate to be just 10–40%, but this is exactly what happens if they cannot use their own devices, are subject to rigid processes and bureaucracy, and are dependent on the constant thumbs up from other people in their organisation.
+For instance, you wouldn't want your developers to consider their own effectivity rate to be just 10–40%, but this is exactly what happens if they cannot use their preferred devices and software, are subject to rigid processes and bureaucracy, and are dependent on the constant thumbs up from other people in their organisation.

 Enable agile tools that your teammates love and remove obstacles from their work day, and you have come far on the road to create success for your digital project.

 The classical dichotomy of maintenance vs. innovation will most likely present itself to your projects, no matter what you do or the degree of your organisation's digital maturity.
-What the dichotomy amounts to is this: the balance between maintaining your current platforms, systems, and tools, as opposed to using resources to innovate and find new and more effective solutions in the same areas.
+Maintenance vs. innovation pertains to the balance between maintaining your current platforms, systems, and tools, as opposed to using resources to innovate and find new and more effective solutions in the same field.

 One thing is clear, however: If you don't adapt to the changes brought on by digital transformation, your brand and organisation will lag behind and may ultimately disappear from the market.
 Think of Kodak—once the preeminent photography brand, or Nokia—once the undisputed king of mobile phones.
-Because these and similar businesses couldn't keep up with new trends and solutions, they were either reduced to a shell of their former selves or went bankrupt.
+Because these and similar businesses couldn't keep up with new trends and solutions, they were either went bankrupt or were reduced to a shell of their former selves.

 Don't miss: 7 benefits you get from a hybrid CMS »